 - The human skeleton is made up primarily of two types of bones – cortical and trabecular.

-- The cortical bones are hard in nature and form the primary type of bones in the body.
+- The cortical bones are hard and form the primary type of bones in the body.
 They are also called structure bones.

 - Trabecular bones are generally soft and spongy and are usually found layering the inside of other bones.
-These kinds of bones are found in the pelvis, ribs, and skull.
+These bones are found in the pelvis, ribs, and skull.

-- Bone marrow is a spongy substance that is generally found in the inside of large bones.
+- Bone marrow is a spongy substance that is generally found on the inside of large bones.

-- Large bones such as the hips, pelvis and the femur mainly contain the bone marrow.
+- Large bones such as the hips, pelvis, and femur mainly contain bone marrow.